-- Law Firm Websites: Check law firm websites as your first resource for information on firm practice areas, clients, firm member biographies, recruiting policies and other information. - Martindale-Hubbell Law Directory: This is available in print and also is on-line at: www.martindale.com.
+- Law Firm Websites: Check law firm websites as your first resource for information on firm practice areas, clients, firm member biographies, recruiting policies and other information. - Martindale-Hubbell Law Directory: This is available in print and also is on-line at: Martindale.
 Firms are divided by state, and then alphabetically by city.
-It contains a listing of law firms, including search capabilities by practice area, law school and geographical area, in addition to information on individual firm members and representative clients. - Other on-line research resources: Lexis (www.lexis-nexis.com) and Westlaw (www.westlaw.com OR www.lawoffice.com) have numerous databases that will help you not only identify potential employers, but find out more about them. - NALP Directory of Legal Employers: This directory tends to include the larger firms with some smaller employers.
-Visit NALP's on-line version of the directory at: www.nalpdirectory.com/.
+It contains a listing of law firms, including search capabilities by practice area, law school and geographical area, in addition to information on individual firm members and representative clients. - Other on-line research resources: Lexis and Westlaw have numerous databases that will help you not only identify potential employers, but find out more about them. - NALP Directory of Legal Employers: This directory tends to include the larger firms with some smaller employers.
+Visit NALP (National Association for Law Placement) for an on-line directory.
 Information such as the name of the hiring partner and recruiting coordinator, offers and acceptances from prior year's summer associate program, billable hour minimums, pro bono policies and more. - Internet Searches: The general Internet search will provide additional valuable information about the firm and its members.
 Try online newspaper sites for recent headlines about firms "in the news." - Law & Business Directory of Corporate Counsel: This resource profiles the members of corporate legal departments and nonprofit organizations.
 Indexes allow you to look for individual names, companies sorted by geographic location, organization type, and law school.